 The bowl and filters are removable with a basic snap on/off mechanism that’s one of the easiest we found.
 The vacuum cleaner is also cyclonic, which means it spins the air stream around the canister to funnel out the dust as effectively as possible with gumming up filters too quickly.
 The attachments include a great flip-up brush that you can use for cars or vehicles and then switch for vacuuming mats or floors.
 This also makes the model one of the best handheld vacuums for stairs if you have a lot of carpet throughout your house.

 The one weird issue we noted was the charging method – this hand vac comes with a little “dish” that you need to lock the vac into for recharging, instead of a wall mount.
 It’s a weird decision that takes a lot more room and trouble than necessary, and we’re not sure why it’s designed this way – but you’ll have to overlook it for the many other benefits of this model.
+You can compare it to the best vacuum cleaner and decide for yourself.

 #2 Pick Bissell Pet Hair Eraser – Best Handheld Vacuum for Pet Hair